jrg94/class-notes/Notes/2022 Spring/ANTHR 5650/Readings/Vivanco (2017).md

   - You don't necessarily know what questions to ask
   - You don't know how to order those questions
 - Ethnographers care more about open-ended interviews

+### Asking Questions to Get People Talking

+- Think about:
+  - Be clear about intentions
+  - Be prepared
+  - Have a mental framework for questions
+    - e.g., past-present-future framework
+  - Think about good questions
+  - Frame a good question
+    - e.g., don't use yes or no questions
+  - Use direct questions sparingly
+    - Probe around the topic
+  - Know how to keep going and when to stop

+### Whom to Interview?

+- Types of people:
+  - Gatekeepers
+  - Self-selected individuals
+  - Reflective individuals
+  - Knowledge keepers

+### Thoughts

+- Now this is a useful chapter!
+It will help me in my research.